formulahendry/vscode-auto-close-tag/README.md

 ```

 ## Change Log
+### 0.3.0
+* Use Keyboard Shortcut or Command Palette to add close tag manually
+* Add config entry to turn on/off auto close tag

 ### 0.2.0
 * Add config entry to support auto close tag of Sublime Text 3 Mode